A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Results

-Design bCRM is another one whose performances are unstable across different scenarios.
+Design \textit{bCRM} is another one whose performances were unstable across different scenarios.
 Its $S_{C}$ in scenario 5 and $S_{OT}$ in scenario 4 are among the worst.
-Metrics in other scenarios are OK.
-Similar to DFCOMB,the operating characteristics had little change with alternative escalation and de-escalation probability cutoffs.
-However, the alternative skeleton setting does have influences as it improved the $S_{C}$ in scenario 5 and $S_{OT}$ in scenario 4, but diminished $S_{C}$ in scenario 10 and $S_{OT}$ in scenario 9.
-Therefore, the issue of unstable performances remains for bCRM even using alternative skeleton setting.
-Similar to DFCOMB, the optimal design parameters in bCRM are scenario-dependent as well.
+Metrics in other scenarios are acceptable.
+Similar to DFCOMB, we observed worse $A_{OT}$ with alternative escalation and de-escalation probability cutoffs.
+However, $S_{OT}$ was not improved.
+Alternative skeleton setting has influences to bCRM as well as it improved the $S_{C}$ in scenario 5 and $S_{OT}$ in scenario 4, but worsened $S_{C}$ in scenario 10 and $S_{OT}$ in scenario 9 and 10.
+Therefore, unstable performances remains an issue even using alternative skeleton setting or escalation and de-escalation probability cutoffs.

-Designs cBOIN and cKeyboard always performed well across scenarios.
-They may not be the top performers, but their operating characteristics are never among the worst.
-This is especially important as in real life clinical trials, we have no idea which scenario could be the truth.
+Both designs \textit{cBOIN} and \textit{cKeyboard} performed well across all scenarios.
+They may not always be the top performers, but their operating characteristics are never among the worst.
+This is especially important in real life clinical trials, as we do not know which scenario could be the truth.
 Therefore, cBOIN and cKeyboard are able to guarantee satisfactory performances in practice.
-The stability may be due to the nature of model-assisted designs.